dimitra-maoutsa/dimitra-maoutsa.github.io/_portfolio/portfolio-2.md

-[^1]: If someone tries to imply that I didn't participate in this retreat, please read [here](https://dimitra-maoutsa.github.io/M-Dims-Blog/posts/Not_in_photo.html)
+[^1]: Since I know that someone tries to imply that I didn't participate in this retreat, please read more [here](https://dimitra-maoutsa.github.io/M-Dims-Blog/posts/Not_in_photo.html) if you care.